British Somaliland: Protectorate Treaties

-Not until 1888 could the British establish the British Somaliland Protectorate, after signing treaties, but tensions continued between the Isaaq and British authorities.

 In the late 19th century, the United Kingdom signed agreements with the Gadabuursi, Issa, Habr Awal, Garhajis, Arap, Habr Je'lo and Warsangeli clans establishing a protectorate.

 Not until the late 19th century did the United Kingdom sign agreements with the Isaaq Sultanate establishing a protectorate.
 Many of these clans had signed the protection treaties with the British in response to Ethiopian Emperor Menelik's Invasions.
 The agreements dictated the protection of Somali rights and the maintenance of independence.
 The British garrisoned the protectorate from Aden and administered it from their British India colony until 1898.
 British Somaliland was then administered by the Foreign Office until 1905 and afterwards by the Colonial Office.

 Generally, the British did not have much interest in the resource-barren region.
 The stated purposes of the establishment of the protectorate were to "secure a supply market, check the traffic in slaves, and to exclude the interference of foreign powers."
 The British principally viewed the protectorate as a source for supplies of meat for their British Indian outpost in Aden through the maintenance of order in the coastal areas and protection of the caravan routes from the interior.
 Hence, the region's nickname of "Aden's butcher's shop".
 Colonial administration during this period did not extend administrative infrastructure beyond the coast, and contrasted with the more interventionist colonial experience of Italian Somalia.